kpapadop-xvi/event-sourcing-example/README.md

 It is split in three modules:

-- `entity-state-change-producer`.
+- `entity-change`.
 Simulates an event source that changes the the state of entities.
 The events can also imply that a new entity is created or an existing one is deleted.

 - `event-bus`.
 Essentially an instance of Kafka.
 Stores all entity state change events in the order they have been received.

 - `entity-api`.
-This is the component that provides the current state of an entity, after consuming all of the events related to it.
+This is the component that provides the current state of an entity as a web resource, after consuming all of the events related to it.